-If you have been following along, this like blog post number six that starts with, “so I put jam in this.”
-These gluten-free thumbprint cookies are, you guessed it, dolloped with bright red ruby jam and boy are they tasty.
+If you have been following along, this is blog post number six that starts with, “So I put jam in this.”
+These almond flour thumbprint cookies are dolloped with bright, ruby-red jam and are super tasty.

 These cookies are also low carb, dairy-free, no sugar added, and keto-friendly.

-super chewy thumbprint cookies with extra bits of good stuff
+super chewy KETO thumbprint cookies with extra bits of good stuff

-This cookie dough is more like an amaretti cookie.
+This almond flour cookie dough is more like an amaretti cookie.
 If you’re not familiar, they are similar in texture to a macaron.
-They have the best chewy texture.
+They have the best chewy texture!
 I chose to make these with amaretti cookie dough because I was craving a chewy cookie.
-It seemed to fit the bill.

 To the dough base, I added coconut and chopped pistachios.
 Both ingredients marry incredibly well with raspberry jam and create a wonderful texture and flavor profile.